People in their 70s are offered a vaccination on the NHS to protect against shingles.

 The vaccine has been tested for safety in clinical trials.

 In rare cases there may be an allergic reaction to the vaccine and one of its components, neomycin.
 This includes skin rash or contact dermatitis.

 The vaccine is licensed in Europe for adults over 50.

 Shingles and ageing

 Elderly people are at particular risk of shingles.
 The Department of Health says the vaccination programme will prevent 38% of the 30,000 cases seen every year in people over 70.

 A large US study involving more than 760,000 people aged 65 and over found vaccination halved the chances of developing shingles.

-The study published in PLoS Medicine found than without the jab, 10 in 1,000 people a year would develop shingles.
-After vaccination, that fell to five in 1,000.
+The study published in PLoS Medicine found than without the jab, 1 in 100 people a year would develop shingles.
+After vaccination, that fell to 1 in 200.

 Even if the vaccine doesn't stop a person developing shingles, a 55% reduction in symptoms is possible.